puli/docs.puli.io/mapping-resources.rst

 .. code-block:: text

-    $ puli map /acme/blog/css/reset.css shared/reset.css
+    $ puli path map /acme/blog/css/reset.css shared/reset.css

 Listing Mappings
 ----------------

-The current mappings can be displayed by typing ``puli map`` without arguments:
+The current mappings can be displayed by typing ``puli path``:

 .. code-block:: text

-    $ puli map
+    $ puli path
     /acme/blog res

 This command just displays the mappings in your project.
-If you want to list all mappings in all installed packages, type ``puli map -a``:
+If you want to list all mappings in all installed packages, type ``puli path -a``:

 .. code-block:: text

-    $ puli map -a
+    $ puli path -a
     acme/blog
     /acme/blog res